Osama-M-Ahmed/Manual_Testing_Practices/Guru99 Bank/README.md

-# MyBanking Web - Manual Testing 🏦
+# Guru99 Bank - Manual Testing 🏦

 ## 🔍 Overview
 This repository documents the **manual testing** process for the **MyBanking App**, ensuring it meets functional and business requirements through **SRS validation, test execution, and defect tracking**.